ABOUT KENYA BIRDING

 The best time to view the amazing wildebeest migration and especially the spectacle of migratory herds crossing the Mara River is July and early August.
 Even then, there are no guarantees of seeing a river crossing, since they don't occur every day and it sometimes takes waiting for many hours to see it occur.
 Unfortunately, July and August are dry season when bird activity is low and the majority of species are no longer in breeding plumage.
 In some years the wildebeest herds remain in Kenya until September or October, depending on the rains, and in those years it's possible to see a crossing as they are moving south again to the Serengeti during those months.
 The timing of the migration varies every year and has been especially unpredictable in recent years.
 In some years the wildebeest herds remain in Kenya until September or October, depending on the rains, and in those years it's possible to see a crossing as they are moving south again to the Serengeti during those months.
 The migration varies every year and has been especially unpredictable in recent years.

 An excellent time to go birding in Kenya is during the short rains of November and early December when most species are in breeding plumage.
-That's also when the display behavior of whydahs and other species take place.
+That's also when the display behavior of whydahs and other species takes place.
 During that time many Palearctic migrants are present as well.
 By January mating activity has tapered off and birds are changing into non-breeding plumage.
 A second time to visit is during the long rains of April-May.
 During those months some parts of the game reserves become impassable due to the heavy mud, grass and other vegetation becomes taller so mammals are often less easy to see, and birding in the rain isn't all that pleasant at times.
 Shortly thereafter in June is often a better time for birding because many species are still in breeding plumage, the plains are drying out, and the weather is generally good.
 In some years migrating wildebeest arrive in late June instead of July, and when that happens it's an added bonus for a June birding tour.